 The next step is to identify your KRs.
-The metrics-based nature of social media will make your KRs incredibly easy to measure—the only issue is deciphering which are most important.
-This may take a little bit of time, but you need to identify the benchmarks that will tell you whether or not your objective is working.
+The metrics-based nature of social media will make your KRs incredibly easy to measure — the only issue is deciphering which are most important.
+This may take a little bit of time, but you need to identify the benchmarks that will tell you whether or not your Objective is working.
 If you’re looking to raise brand awareness, perhaps you could aim to hit 5k followers on Twitter by the end of the cycle.
-If you’re looking to connect more directly with customers, you could aim to respond to all comments on your FB page within 24 hours.
-There are so many many different metrics to choose from—make sure you’re measuring what matters.
+If you’re looking to connect more directly with customers, you could aim to respond to all comments on your Facebook page within 24 hours.
+There are so many many different metrics to choose from — make sure you’re measuring what matters.

 In that same vein, I’d also recommend not biting off more than you can chew when first starting off.
-There are so many different social media platforms out there—don’t feel that you need to start using all of them at once.
-Some businesses are much better suited to Twitter, some Instagram, etc. It may be a good idea to use this first cycle as an exploratory expedition.
+There are so many different social media platforms out there — don’t feel that you need to start using all of them at once.
+Some businesses are much better suited to LinkedIn, some Instagram, etc. It may be a good idea to use this first cycle as an exploratory expedition.
 Where are your customers are most engaged?
 Which one/ones will make most sense for your business?

 Need a hypothetical example?
 I’ve got one right here for you: